Key takeaways

 When the correct dose is established, levothyroxine should not cause adverse reactions.

-If the dose is too high, dogs may show symptoms of hyperthyroidism, such as weight loss, hunger, excessive peeing, excessive drinking, and aggressiveness.
+If the dose is too high, dogs may show the same symptoms they would have with an overactive thyroid producing too much thyroid hormone, or hyperthyroidism.
+Symptoms include weight loss, hunger, excessive peeing, excessive drinking, and aggressiveness.
+These are signs the dose is wrong.
 When a dog shows any symptoms of hyperthyroidism, call the veterinarian.
 High thyroid hormone levels can’t be definitively established without a blood test.
-They are easily fixed by reducing the levothyroxine dose.
+They can be easily corrected by reducing the levothyroxine dose.

 Interactions of levothyroxine with other pet meds